ST. LOUIS, MISSOURI MEDICAL MALPRACTICE ATTORNEYS

 When doctors fail to quickly or accurately diagnose treatable illnesses, their errors can lead to expensive medical treatment, pain and suffering, or even death.

 Surgeons operating on the wrong body sites, performing wrong procedures, or leaving equipment in patients’ bodies can cause costly and life-threatening injuries.

 The healthcare industry hires powerful legal teams that fight to protect corporate profits.
 At Cofman Townsley, we’re your advocates against insurance companies.
-We’ll even work with you to help take care of your medical needs while we prepare your case for trial.
+Our St. Louis, Missouri medical malpractice lawyers will even work with you to help take care of your medical needs while we prepare your case for trial.